...Best II: Background

 WEA (now the Warner Music Group) had acquired the entire Smiths back catalogue in early 1992 (sister label Sire Records already had the North American rights).
-Along with the re-release of all original albums and compilations, they immediately set to work compiling a 'best of' collection in two volumes.
+Along with the re-release of the eight original albums (the four studio albums, the Rank live album and the three compilation albums issued while the band were still active), they immediately set to work compiling a 'best of' collection in two volumes.
 It was the first time a regular best of compilation had ever been made of The Smiths' material and the first volume effortlessly reached the top of the British charts.
 This, the second volume, fared considerably worse.
 The British press continued to groan about sell-out and low track selection coherence.

 The material is more or less picked and sequenced at random, and consists of both singles and album cuts.
 As with the first volume, in the UK a spin-off single was released: "There Is a Light That Never Goes Out" (which had originally been earmarked as a single back in 1986 but was ultimately passed over in favour of "Bigmouth Strikes Again").
 The single was released ahead of the compilation album and reached No. 25.